RaulBarambio/Hotel_Reservation_Classification/README.md

 ##### avg_price_per_room: Average price per day of the reservation; prices of the rooms are dynamic. (in euros)
 ##### no_of_special_requests: Total number of special requests made by the customer (e.g. high floor, view from the room, etc)
 ##### booking_status: Flag indicating if the booking was canceled or not.

+It is made in python in Google Colab